 The Rite of Election and Call to Continuing Conversion

 The Rite of Election is celebrated annually in the Diocese of Camden.
 We gather at Our Lady of Hope Parish/St. Agnes Church in Blackwood on the First Sunday of Lent.

-This year the Rite of Election will be celebrated in the Diocese of Camden the first Sunday in Lent, February 18, 2018 at 3 PM at Our Lady of Hope Parish, St. Agnes Church.
+This year the Rite of Election was celebrated in the Diocese of Camden the first Sunday in Lent, February 18, 2018 at 3 PM at Our Lady of Hope Parish, St. Agnes Church.

 At the heart of our Christian life is the understanding that each of us is called by God.
 We hear, proclaimed in Scripture, the words of Christ who said “You did not choose me, but I chose you.”
 Not only does Christ choose, he calls us and knows us by name.